NeilTynan/pands-project/README.md

 ## About this Project

 This repository contains my weekly assignments for ATU module 4122 -- PROGRAMMING AND SCRIPTING.
 It contains the project work for the course, which is focused on the Iris dataset.
-As part of this, this project intends to:
+As part of this, this project intends to develop some python files which can:

 1. Provide an outline of the Iris dataset and the data it contains.
 2. Download a copy of the data set into the repository.